-Your dog should remain on-lead when out of the yard unless they are fully socialised to other animals and people and trained to return on call.
+Your dog should remain on a lead when out of the yard unless they are fully socialised to other animals and people and trained to return on call.
 We’re in the bush and wouldn’t want them wandering off or getting hurt.

 If you’re going off the property and want to leave your dog behind, we’re okay with that so long as we know ahead of time.
 You remain responsible for their behaviour and movements while you are away.
 They need to stay in the yard of your cottage during this time.
-If you think your dog might fret or try to escape when you’re out, we’re happy to babysit them for up to two hours so long as they are properly socialised; they can make friends with our dogs.
+If you think your dog might fret or try to escape when you’re out, please take them with you.

 Garbage, recycling, water, and sewage

-Rock Lily is managed in a sustainable and eco-friendly way.
-Following a few basic practices for garbage, recycling, waste, and water management will help you help us.
+Rock Lily is managed in a sustainable and ecologically-sensitive way.
+Following a few basics for garbage, recycling, waste, and water management will help you help us.

-Dog poo bags are provided in each cottage as is a poo scoop.
-Please clear up poo each day and place it in the garbage bin inside a double-knotted bag.
+Dog poo bags are provided in each cottage, as is a poo scoop.
+Please clear up poo daily and place it inside a double-knotted bag in the outdoor garbage bin.

 Garbage and recycling